Kadaikutty Singam: Production

 In June 2017, Suriya signed on director Pandiraj to make a film for his studio 2D Entertainment, which would feature Karthi in a lead role.
 Pandiraj revealed that Karthi would play the role of a passionate farmer and the only male child in a family with five elder sisters.
 The director succeeded in convincing Sathyaraj to play the character of Karthi's father, while he cast Sayyeshaa as the main female lead despite initial reservations whether she would aptly portray a village character.
 The makers held talks with Anupama Parameswaran for a Second leading female role, but later selected Priya Bhavani Shankar.
 Arthana Binu was signed to portray another leading female role.

 Other actors selected for the film included Soori, Bhanupriya, Yuvarani, Mounika, Viji Chandrasekhar and Ponvannan.

 The shoot of the film began on 9 November 2017 in Chennai, with the cast and crew assembling for a launch ceremony.
 In early January 2018, the team moved to continue the shoot in Thenkasi and Puliyankudi.
 The film ran into trouble with Animal Welfare Board of India (AWBI) when the team shot a rekla (bullock cart race) scene sequence in spite of AWBI denying permission.
 The producers had previously approached the AWBI for permission to shoot the scene which involved 211 cows and oxen, 48 cocks and 32 birds.
 The board, however, denied permission citing that the Supreme Court has banned the sport.
 The breach had come to light after Suriya had uploaded a video of him and his son visiting the shoot location in Karaikudi.
 Rajasekar Pandian, a manager of 2D Entertainment, later said that the team got the required permission from the District Collector of Pudukottai, who permitted the president of the Rekla Federation of Tamil Nadu to conduct the race.
 So, the makers chose to use the opportunity of the race to include such scenes of rekla racing in the film.

-The promotion of the film also proceeded by actor Karthi and Soori in the ongoing reality TV series Bigg Boss Tamil 2.

-Release
+Filming wrapped in April 2018.

+Marketing and release

-The satellite rights of the film were sold to STAR Vijay.
-Chinna Babu, the Telugu Version Of Kadaikutty Singam was sold to Zee Telugu.
+Karthi and Soori appeared in the reality TV series Bigg Boss Tamil 2 to promote the film.
+The satellite rights of the film were sold to STAR Vijay, and streaming rights to Amazon Prime Video.